-Menu bar is the standard feature of most windows applications.
+The menu bar is the standard feature of most Windows applications.
 The main purpose of the menus is for easy navigation and control of an application.
 Some of the most common menu items are File, Edit, View, Tools, Help and more.
-Each item on the main menu bar also provide a list of options or in the form of a pull-down menu.
-When you create a Visual Basic 6 program, you need not include as many menu items as a full fledge Windows application such as Microsoft Words.
-What you need is to include those menu items that can improve the ease of using your program by the user, and not to confuse the user with unnecessary items.
-Adding menu bar is relatively easy to accomplish in Visual Basic.
-There are two ways to add menus to your application, one way is to use the Visual Basic's Application Wizard and the other way is to use the menu editor.
+Each item on the main menu bar also provides a list of options in the form of a pull-down menu.
+When you create a Visual Basic 6 program, you need not include as many menu items as a full-fledged Windows application.
+What you need is to include those menu items that can improve the ease of usage by the user.
+There are two ways to add menus to your application, using the Visual Basic's Application Wizard and or the menu editor.

 When you click on the VB Application wizard, the introduction dialog box will appear, as shown in Figure 37.2.
 As you are not loading any default setting, just click on the Next button.

 After clicking the Next button, the interface type dialog box will be displayed, as shown in Figure 37.3.
 There are three choices of interface available for your project.
 As we currently not creating a Multiple Document Interface (MDI), we choose Single Document Interface (SDI).
 You can also type the project name in the textbox below, here I am using MyFirstMenu.

 Clicking the Next button wiill bring up a list of menus and submenus that you can add them to your application.
 Check to select a menu item and uncheck to unselect a menu item as shown in Figure 37.4.
 Let say we choose all the menus and click next, then you will get an interface comprises File, Edit, View and Help menus, as shown in Figure 37.5